johanna-fageras/johanna/README.md

-# My Personal Blog
+# My Blog

-A minimalist, typography-focused blog built with Eleventy.
+A personal blog build with eleventy.